WelFedTed/cops-manual/content/Procedures/Windows/Data Transfer.md

   `winget -v` (this will throw an error if winget is unavailable)
 - Update Winget `winget source update`
 - Export Winget's list of installed programs\
-  `winget export -o winget.json`\
+  `winget export -o winget.json`
-- [ <font style="color:ORANGE">OPTIONAL</font> ] Export a list of all programs that Winget cannot re-install at the same time with this extended command\
+- Export a list of all programs that the Winget export will not re-install\
   `winget export -o winget.json > winget_unavailable.txt`

 [ <font style="color:ORANGE">ALTERNATIVE</font> ] Create Winget Install Script using 3rd party site\